 If there are subfolders in the clip library's folder, the Clips browser will display them using as a tree view.
 The browser will also lazy-load subfolders: instead of loading the entire list of all supported files in the library location, it will only display top-level folders and load their content when you start expanding subfolders you are interested in.

-The preview section has simple playback controls as well as an option to automatically play back a clip when you click it in the list.
+The preview section has simple playback controls, a volume control, as well as an option to automatically play back a clip when you click it in the list.
 For MIDI clips, you can also select a virtual instrument (Ardour defaults to ACE Reasonable Synth).

 When playing a clip, Ardour will automatically pause the transport and resume playback when the clip playback is done.
 Ardour will also use the audition channel for playback, so you can control the preview volume using the monitor level control in the Monitor section of the Mixer.